AndritaLucianGabriel/BankingApp/README.md

        >     =  -> returns the given parameter if it exists
        >     >  -> bigger than the given parameter
        >     <  -> smaller than the given parameter
-       >     <= -> smaller or equals than the given parameter
+       >     <= -> smaller than or equal to the given parameter
-       >     >= -> bigger or equals than the given parameter
+       >     >= -> smaller than or equal to the given parameter
        >     <> -> anything but the given parameter
        >     >< -> everything in the given range
    1. balanceCheck(double value, String currency)
        > Method that checks the account's balance.
    2. myTypeOfDateSinceThereIsNoWayToDoItProperly(String date)
-       > Method that will return the european date format.
+       > Method that will return the European date format.
    3. filterDate(String IBAN, String startDate, String sign)
-       > Method that allows a client to filter his transactions based on a date.
+       > Method that allows a client to filter their transactions based on a date.
    4. filterDate(String IBAN, String startDate, String sign, String stopDate)
-       > Method that allows a client to filter his transactions based on a period of time.
+       > Method that allows a client to filter their transactions based on a period of time.
    5. filterValue(String IBAN, double value, String sign)
-       > Method that allows a client to filter his transactions based on a value.
+       > Method that allows a client to filter their transactions based on a value.
    6. filterValue(String IBAN, double minValue, String sign, double maxValue)
-       > Method that allows a client to filter his transactions based on a range of values.
+       > Method that allows a client to filter their transactions based on a range of values.
    7. filterCurrency(String IBAN, String currency, String sign)
-       > Method that allows a client to filter his transactions based on a type of currency.
+       > Method that allows a client to filter their transactions based on a type of currency.
 #### *2. AsigUUID*
- Interface that will provide to each transaction a UUID.
+ Interface that will provide each transaction with an UUID.
    1. generateId()
-       > Method that generates a UUID.
+       > Method that generates an UUID.
 #### *3. CurrencyExchange*
  Interface that provides a service which allows the transfer of funds between two different accounts regardless of currency.
    1. exchangeBankAccount(double value, String baseCurrency, String wantedCurrency)